Skip to Content

 AIBW is equivalent to adjusted body weight (AdjBW).

-• In the SORAYA clinical study, the mean AIBW was 59.2 kg2
+• In the MIRASOL clinical study, the mean AIBW was 59.1 kg2

 Instructions for preparation1

-Calculate the dose (mg) (based on the patient's AIBW), total volume (mL) of solution required, and the number of vials of ELAHERE needed.
-More than one vial will be needed for a full dose
+Calculate the dose (mg) (based on the patient’s AIBW), total volume (mL) of solution required, and the number of vials of ELAHERE needed.
+More than one vial will be needed for a full dose.
+ELAHERE is available in 100 mg/20 mL (5 mg/mL) single-dose vials.

 Remove the vials of ELAHERE from the refrigerator and allow to warm to room temperature